visionsystemsgmbh/vscom-elbe/README.md

     gpg --gen-key

-In our example we assume that the user is "User", e-mail is "user@example.com" and comment is "Nothing".
+In our example we assume that the e-mail is configured as "user@example.com".

 Download and install `freight` from https://github.com/freight-team/freight.
 Create following folders: